isomerpages/moe-evergreensec/_about-us/School Song & Pledge.md

 In Evergreen, we stand as one and together we believe
 We'll give our best
 For our future
-In Evergreen, we aspire and achieve
+In Evergreen, we Aspire and Achieve

 We make this pledge to Evergreen our school
 To take each quest and see it fully through